sidhuharry/viva-leisure/README.md

 # How to run
 Steps:
+1. Run `npm i`
-1. Copy the .env file in the root folder.
+2. Copy the .env file in the root folder.
 Navigate to the root of the project and run `cp env.sample .env`
-2. Make sure you have exported openai api key in your environment variable.
+3. Make sure you have exported openai api key in your environment variable.
 Follow the instructions given here: [link](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key)
-3. Run `npm run dev` for dev mode or `npm start`
+4. Run `npm run dev` for dev mode or `npm start`

 # Testing
 Jest for unit testing and supertest for integration api test.